Nursing Registered Nurse Program

 - Applicants not selected may reapply the following year.
 There is no waiting list.

 - Chabot College uses a “merit based” system.
-The criterion score or eligibility worksheet is a 100 point system based on these 7 categories requiring all supporting documentations:
+The Criterion Worksheet (subject to be updated) is a 100 point system based on these 7 categories requiring all supporting documentations:

 - Academic Degrees